The role of surveillance evidence in defeating fundamental dishonesty in a complex injury claim

 • Carry out vehicle maintenance

-Whilst the claimant was more active than suggested, there was no indication he was working. while further surveillance revealed more significant activity.
-The claimant was observed working as a school bus driver for a local travel company.
+Whilst the claimant was more active than suggested, there was no indication he was working.
+However, further surveillance revealed more significant activity; the claimant was observed working as a school bus driver for a local travel company.
 He was seen to be reasonably active with no apparent mobility issues, which was inconsistent with the injuries he claimed to have suffered.

 Outcome